 Once the cake was finished, and cooled . . .
 I packaged it up and took it over to him and his wife as a thankyou.
 I think they were somewhat surprised . . .
 I don't think it's something that a lot of people over here do, but in North America we are always taking casseroles, cakes and other baked goodies to neighbours as welcome to the neighbourhood gifts, thank you's, helping out when someone has a new baby or has been sick, or when someone in the family has passed away.
 It's just a neighbourly thing to do.

 It's moist and filled with flavour . . . lovely banana, sweet dried cranberries, toasty chopped walnuts.
 I'm not surprised that the man next door fell in love with it, for I have too.
-This has become my favourite banana loaf of all time, and I don't say that lightly!
-I made two small loaves today and I am struggling with the thoughts of giving one away . . .
+This is my all time favourite Banana Loaf.
+Absolutely delicious.

 I really DO hope you will bake this too.
 I think you'll find that my claims about it's scrumminess are NOT exaggerated in the least!